How to Cite a Painting

 URL & Access Date For online sources, include the direct web address and the date you viewed it. www.metmuseum.org/art/collection/search/436535, Accessed 22 July 2025

-Citing a Painting You Saw in a Museum
+How to Cite a Painting Seen in a Museum

-There’s a certain hushed reverence you feel standing before a masterpiece in a museum.
-The air itself seems to hum with history.
-When you cite a painting you saw in person, your citation needs to capture that physical experience by naming the specific institution.
+When you cite a painting you viewed in person, your reference entry must identify the specific institutional repository where the artwork is permanently housed.
 The location is the anchor of your reference.
-You’re telling your reader, “This is a real object, and you can go to this exact place in this city to see it.”
+You are telling your reader: “This is a real object, and you can go to this exact place in this city to see it.”
+The following examples demonstrate the correct bibliographic formatting for each major style guide.

 MLA 9th Edition

-The MLA format is clean and focuses on the artist and title.
+The MLA format for how to cite a painting in MLA is clean and focuses on the artist and title.
+These examples follow the MLA Handbook, 9th edition (2021).

 Van Gogh, Vincent.
 Wheat Field with Cypresses.
 1889, Metropolitan Museum of Art, New York City.